|

 GENERAL COMMENTS:

-Friday.
-Boxed beef prices were mixed, with choice down $1.34 and select up
+uncertainty increases.
+Boxed beef prices were higher, with choice up $1.24 and

 |